 In 1996, BIRSH organized as a non-profit 501(c)(3) corporation.
 Its Board of Directors includes residents of Maine’s coastal communities and fishermen as well as specialists in marine resources, education and business.
 In 2000, the Board changed its name from BIRSH to the Downeast Institute for Applied Marine Research and Education (DEI) to more accurately reflect its mission.

-During the summer of 2003, DEI moved from its home at Perio Point on Beals Island to Black Duck Cove on nearby Great Wass Island with the goal of renovating a 9,600ft2building that had been being used for temporary storage of lobsters into a shellfish production facility.
+During the summer of 2003, DEI moved from its home at Perio Point on Beals Island to Black Duck Cove on nearby Great Wass Island with the goal of renovating a 9,600ft2 building that had been being used for temporary storage of lobsters into a shellfish production facility.
+The site has more than 2,000 feet of deep water frontage and two working lobster pounds.

 Also in 2003, the Downeast Institute formally agreed to serve as the Marine Science Field Station for the University of Maine at Machias.
-Through this arrangement, we continue to provide opportunities for undergraduate research and a facility for use by other educators, and researchers From that campus.
+Through this arrangement DEI provides opportunities for undergraduate research and our facility is used by educators and researchers from that campus.
 In addition, the DEI Board of Directors envisioned using its new home to create the easternmost marine research laboratory and education center in the US.

 In March of 2006, with help from the Trust for Public Land, support of Maine Senators Olympia Snowe and Susan Collins, and the Maine Technology Institute, DEI used federal and state grant funds to purchase the eight and a half acres and associated buildings at Black Duck Cove.

-The site has more than 2,000 feet of deep water frontage and two working lobster pounds.
-The Institute converted the property’s former lobster tank building to a production and research shellfish hatchery, and running seawater laboratory.
+The Institute fulfilled it’s plan to convert the property’s former lobster tank building to a production and research shellfish hatchery, and also built a running seawater laboratory.